 Here are Wolko’s 10 safety tips for taking your dogs on water excursions:

 - Train your pets to swim.
-Some breeds are not natural swimmers and need help to become acclimated to the water.
-If possible, train your dog to swim in a baby pool.
+Some breeds love to swim and seem to know what to do instinctively.
+Others are not natural swimmers and need help to become acclimated to the water.
+If possible, get your dog used to the water and ready to swim with sessions in a baby pool.
 A controlled environment is safer than a pond or lake.
-Depending on the size of your puppy, fill the pool to no more than half way up the length of the dog’s leg.
-Start with a 3- to 5-minute lesson.
+Depending on the size of your pet, fill the pool to no more than halfway up the length of the dog’s leg.
+Start with a three- to five-minute lesson.
 Repeat and increase the time gradually until dog is more relaxed.
-Encourage your dog to have fun and play with floating toy.
+Encourage your dog to have fun and play with floating toys.
 The next step would be to introduce your dog to deeper water.

-- Secure a crate in a cool and shady area on the boat to give your pet a break from the sun and to help keep them secure in the case of rough waters.
-Sunstroke can also happen in minutes at any outdoor location, so it’s best to provide a safe place for your pet to rest.
-Deck surfaces and sand can also be hot on a dog’s paws.
+- Secure a crate in a shady area on the boat to provide a place for your pets to take a break from the sun and to help them stay safe if you encounter rough waters.
+The crate can also serve as a sanctuary from a hot deck or steamy sand, which can be uncomfortable for a dog’s paws.
+Finally, always keep in mind that sunstroke can happen in minutes at any outdoor location, so be sure you provide a safe and cool place for your pet to rest.

 - Plan your trip to allow for frequent pit stops for your pet.
 For small dogs, have a designated location on your boat that your pet can go to go to the bathroom.

 - Pack cleaning materials.
 Unfortunately, your pet can get seasick, too.

 - Bring pet identification, including pictures of you with your pet.
 It’s also a good idea to bring your pet’s medications and medical documentation with you when boating.

 - Always bring food/treats, lots of fresh water and extra collars and leashes when you travel with your pet.
 Never let your pet drink from the ocean, lake or puddles.